 As with plant health generally on the island of Ireland, an all-Ireland approach has been maintained under the North-South Ministerial Council (NSMC) between authorities in Ireland and Northern Ireland with ongoing close co-operation in all areas.
-This included the publication jointly by Minister of State Tom Hayes and the Northern Ireland Minister for Agriculture and Rural Development, Ms Michelle O'Neill, MLA, in July 2013 of an All-Ireland Chalara Control Strategy.
+This included the publication jointly by the then Minister of State with responsibility for forestry Mr. Tom Hayes and the then Northern Ireland Minister for Agriculture and Rural Development, Ms Michelle O'Neill, MLA, in July 2013 of an All-Ireland Chalara Control Strategy.

 The All-Ireland Chalara Control Strategy outlined four main objectives: 1) Reduce the risk of the disease becoming established in the wider environment, 2) Support research on modelling the spread of the disease and developing resistance, 3) Encourage engagement by industry, landowner, voluntary organisations and the general public, and 4) Building resilience in Woodland and in support of associated industries.
 The disease is regularly discussed at Ministerial level at the North-South Ministerial Council (NMSC).
 Day-to-day implementation of the strategy is co-ordinated by officials from the Department and the Department of Agriculture and Rural Development (DARD) in Northern Ireland through formal and ad hoc meetings of the NMSC Plant Health Sub-Group.